Theoretical insights for Improving the Schottky-barrier Height at the Ga$_2$O$_3$/Pt Interface: Introduction

 In this work, we investigate the Schottky barrier at the $\beta$-Ga$_2$O$_3$/Pt junction using atomistic computational methods.
-We produce realistic structural models of semi-coherent interfaces employing our novel structure matching algorithm \cite{therrien2020matching} and compute their SBH from first-principles electronic structure calculations at the hybrid density functional theory level.
-Structure matching is used to provide the best atom-to-atom matching interface structures for two orientations of gallium oxide, ($\overline{2}$01) and (100), and a range of orientations of crystalline Pt.
-These are then used as inputs to the electronic structure calculations, which provide means to evaluating the barrier heights.
+We use our structure matching algorithm\cite{therrien2020matching} to provide the best matching interface structures between platinum and two orientations of gallium oxide, ($\overline{2}$01) and (100).
+These structures are then used as inputs for electronic calculations at the hybrid density functional theory level, which provide a means to evaluate the barrier heights.
+We find SBHs of $\sim$2~eV for $\beta$-Ga$_2$O$_3$($\overline{2}$01)/Pt and $\sim$1.5~eV for $\beta$-Ga$_2$O$_3$(100)/Pt in comparison with the experimentally measured values of $\sim$1~eV and $\sim$1.4~eV respectively.
+We then show how the presence of adsorbed dissociated water at the interface can significantly reduce the measured SBH for the $\beta$-Ga$_2$O$_3$($\overline{2}$01)/Pt interface but has little impact on $\beta$-Ga$_2$O$_3$(100)/Pt, which could explain the discrepancy between predicted and measured values in the ($\overline{2}$01) orientation.